lspector/Clojush/CONTRIBUTING.md

 ```

 This shows you, for each function and sample input, the ratio of the means of the execution time
 of the new to the old.
-It also has a 95% CI.
 If this is below 1.0, then this means the new
 execution is faster.

 #### Benchmarking new functions